How to Apply for the CNA Program

 Step 6: Obtain CPR Certification

-- CPR certification must be from the American Heart Association (Health Care Provider) or from the American Red Cross (Basic Life Support for Health Care Providers).
+- CPR certification must be from the American Heart Association (BLS Provider) or from the American Red Cross (Basic Life Support for Health Care Providers).
 No online classes are accepted.
 The CPR class must have a skills component to it.
 The CPR card cannot expire during the semester of enrollment.

 Steps 1-6 Must be completed by January 1 (Spring) or August 1 (Fall) (no exceptions) In order to be cleared to register for the HS V10 Course.
 If this deadline is not met, your spot will be given to the next student on the wait list.